BoburF/BoburF/README.md

 - i Like programming, My favorite technology is Nodejs
 - I create lending page, website for your business

-- 🌱 I’m currently learning Fron-end and Back-end
+- 🌱 I’m currently Fron-end and Back-end developer
 - 💬 Ask me about Anything
 - 📫 How to reach me: <a href="mailto:changeitgo3@gmail.com">Email</a>